michaelfranzl/SalorHospitality/README.md

 This software product has been in continuous development and used in real-world settings since beginning of 2009.
 Red (E) Tools Ltd. (http://red-e.eu) is pleased to make it finally available publicly under the MIT License.
 This product was formerly known as BillGastro (http://billgastro.com), but after the addition of features for Hotels and many new improvements in 2012, it was renamed to "SALOR Hospitality" to reflect it's closeness to the hospitality industry as a whole.
 From launch of concept to full operation, SALOR Hospitality was developed with real-time input from waiters and kitchen personnel in successful, high-pressure environments.

 "SALOR Hospitality" is part of the SALOR software family and is aimed at Restaurants, Bars, Hotels, food stores, etc. Its sister, "SALOR Retail" is aimed at Retail stores, supermarkets, industries, etc. It is available at https://github.com/jasonknight/salor-retail

-"SALOR Retail" is currently being re-written as a pure Javascript offline application.
-Its new and unique architectural design -- zero dependency on any web framework -- was inspired by our rather painful real-life experiences of what actually works in the world of web application development, and what doesn't.
-This project is available at https://github.com/jasonknight/salor .

 Overview
 --------